Habil Khorakiwala: Early life and education

 Habil Khorakiwala was born in a Dawoodi Bohra family of Bombay (now Mumbai) in 1942.
 His father Fakhruddin T. Khorakiwala was the founder of India's first departmental store 'Akbarallys' and also the former Sheriff of Mumbai.
 He has three children who are handling different divisions of Wockhardt.

 He graduated in pharmacy from L.M.
-College in Ahmedabad and then did a Masters in Pharmaceutical Science from Purdue University, and an Advanced Management Programme at Harvard Business School, USA.
+College in Ahmedabad and then did a master's degree in Pharmaceutical Science from Purdue University, and an Advanced Management Programme at Harvard Business School, USA.

 Career

 Habil Khorakiwala founded Wockhardt Limited in 1967 after taking over his father's Worli Chemical Works.
-It started as a small firm with only 20 employees, making Over-the-counter drugs.
+It started as a small firm with only 20 employees, making over-the-counter drugs.
 Since then, Wockhardt Limited has grown into a multinational pharmaceutical and biotechnology firm with manufacturing facilities around the world and more than 7,000 employees.
 In December 2014, he was appointed as the Chancellor of Jamia Hamdard University.
 He has also served as Sweden's honorary consul general in Mumbai.